aherbert/gdsc-smlm/docs/model_plugins.rst

 Note: If a new set of benchmark data is created (e.g. using ``Create Benchmark Data``) then any results in memory from ``Fit Benchmark Data`` will be discarded as they no longer apply to the new data.

-.. index:: create spot data
+.. index:: !
+Create Spot Data

 Create Spot Data
 ----------------